SUNET/edusign-app/backend/src/edusign_webapp/md/faq-en.md

 You can validate documents signed with eduSign using Sunet's [validation service](https://validator.edusign.sunet.se/).

+## Why can I not see the documents I uploaded to eduSign any more?

+Your "personal documents" in eduSign are saved in your local browser.
+In other words you will not see personal documents that you have uploaded in eduSign if you log in to eduSign using another browser than you used to upload the documents.

+Documents you have invited others to sign or been invited to sign are stored temporarily on Sunet's servers during the signature process.
+Which means that you will have access to those documents from any web browser, until the signature process is completed.

+## Why is there no document to sign when I login to eduSign, even though I got an email inviting me to sign a document?

+When you are invited to sign documents in eduSign the document is linked using the email adress you are invited with and the email address the account you login to eduSign have registered to it.
+Sometimes an account have a different email address registered to it than what you might usually use when sending emails.
+You can check which mail value your account has registered if you login to [SWAMID Release check](https://release-check.swamid.se/).
+It is important that your mail value match the email used to invite you to sign a document with eduSign.

 ## What is eduSign?

 eduSign is Sunet's service for e-signatures.
 The service can be found at